KMON (AM): History

 Prior to 1948, the then-unbuilt station had the call sign KMFR and was licensed to Sun River Broadcasting Company.
 After the station was licensed to Montana Farmer Broadcasting Corporation, that company requested a change in call sign to KMON.
 The request was approved by the Federal Communications Commission in February 1948.
+The station's most iconic long-term home was on the second floor of the Rainbow Hotel, a historic building constructed in 1911 that once served as the social headquarters for Montana's elite.